 After rain, you may see a colored arc in the sky.
 A rainbow needs sunlight, water droplets in the air, and a viewer in the right position.

 When sunlight enters a droplet, it slows down and bends.
-The light reflects inside the droplet and separates into different colors.
-It bends again when it leaves the water.
+Different colors bend by different amounts, so the sunlight spreads into many colors.
+The light then reflects inside the droplet and bends again when it leaves the water.

-To see a rainbow, the Sun is usually behind you and the rainbow is on the opposite side.
+The Sun is usually behind you, and the rainbow appears in front of you on the opposite side of the sky.
 A rainbow is actually a full circle, but the horizon hides part of it from people on the ground.
 In the right conditions, someone in an airplane may see the complete circle.